 The cross section of the building has been manipulated behind this façade to grow up to the highest part of the building, which is five staff storeys and four teaching storeys.
 This section (fronting Broad Street) is designed so that the eaves largely conceal the presence of the bulk of the building behind from street level.
 This is further minimised by a cascade of roof and strip windows.

-The entrance to the faculty will be from the hard landscaped space and brings visitors immediately into the heart of the plan.
+The entrance to the faculty is from the hard landscaped space and brings visitors immediately into the heart of the plan.
 The presence of the super-laboratory at ground floor level is obvious from the internal entrance as well as both external spaces.
 Since it is a very large deep plan space, its section is double height and large windows are wrapped around its corner elevations, linking one external space to the other.
 In this way it advertises the presence of the science faculty at ground level within the campus.
 The fenestration on the southern and western elevations is extensively louvered to control solar gain with separating brick ventilation ‘chimneys’ that extend from eaves to the ground floor.
 The roof incorporates a series of photo voltaic panels along the Southern elevation.
 A total of 500m² of the roof space is dedicated to the delivery of renewable energy for the building.

-The Science Centre received planning permission in March 2015.
+The Science Centre was completed in 2016.

 |Architects||Richard Murphy, James Mason, Daryl Robbins, James Cockburn, Graeme Armet|

 |Approved Inspector||Approved Construction Services|